-This form with ALL signatures and the time and place of the defense must be submitted to the Graduate Program Secretary at least three weeks prior to the anticipated defense date, along with a copy of the dissertation.
+This form with ALL signatures and the time and place of the defense must be submitted to the Graduate Program Assistant at least three weeks prior to the anticipated defense date, along with a copy of the dissertation.
+Alternatively, dissertation committee members may email the Graduate Program Assistant that they have approved the dissertation for a defense.
 This time allows the CAS Dean's office one week to prepare an announcement of the defense date that must be issued two weeks prior to the defense date.
 The student must file a copy (bound or boxed) with Johnson Center Library Reserve desk.